ElvannAbendroth/react-app-test/README.md

 4. Run `npm install`
 5. Code an awesome react app
 6. When you're ready to deploy, run `npm run deploy` in the terminal.
+7. Setup your github page repository: Go in the reposotory settings, navigate to the Pages tab and choose `deploy from a branch` as the source, and ph-pages/(root) as the build branch.

 ### Using the github User Page Instead